kmherman/ChromoOpt/README.md

 <a href="https://drive.google.com/uc?export=view&id=1_21fVBflZjZ78bOWHA2oRouo4GqrpJu_"><img src="https://drive.google.com/uc?export=view&id=1_21fVBflZjZ78bOWHA2oRouo4GqrpJu_" style="width: 350px; max-width: 100%; height: auto" /></a>

 ### Pre-training GGNN in GraphINVENT on chromophore database
-I pre-trained the GGNN in the GraphINVENT codebase for 30 epochs total.
+I pre-trained the GGNN in the GraphINVENT codebase on the SMILES strings from the chromophore database for 30 epochs total.
+By using this database, I hoped that the network would learn to produce chemically-viable structures and also structures that resembled that of other existing chromophores.
+The training curve (below) steadily decreases with increasing epochs whereas the validation loss stays roughly constant after ~15 epochs.

 <a href="https://drive.google.com/uc?export=view&id=1uIQEFHawM-8Iq6H0dF8XhGcZZcMBz95k"><img src="https://drive.google.com/uc?export=view&id=1uIQEFHawM-8Iq6H0dF8XhGcZZcMBz95k" style="width: 350px; max-width: 100%; height: auto" /></a>

+In the first few epochs, we have the smallest fraction of unique and valid molecules.
+However, we see that the fraction of unique and valid molecules gradually increases throughout training.
+During the last half of training (epochs 15-30), we see high values for the validity of the structures and the uniqueness of the generated structures.
 <a href="https://drive.google.com/uc?export=view&id=1cXXF5MbU1N8he7OqkchByIn5to7CzV3r"><img src="https://drive.google.com/uc?export=view&id=1cXXF5MbU1N8he7OqkchByIn5to7CzV3r" style="width: 350px; max-width: 100%; height: auto" /></a>
 <a href="https://drive.google.com/uc?export=view&id=1wX_IJLzE7pop-VZxccE5CQS3OIx6Ow5c"><img src="https://drive.google.com/uc?export=view&id=1wX_IJLzE7pop-VZxccE5CQS3OIx6Ow5c" style="width: 350px; max-width: 100%; height: auto" /></a>

+As the training progresses, the network generates larger, more complex molecules as exhibited by the figure below.
+The number of nodes (heavy atoms) steadily increases during training.
 <a href="https://drive.google.com/uc?export=view&id=1euQl6AhG_sNtoA_MBCS9BuIFy_6BFE7c"><img src="https://drive.google.com/uc?export=view&id=1euQl6AhG_sNtoA_MBCS9BuIFy_6BFE7c" style="width: 350px; max-width: 100%; height: auto" /></a>

 In the first few epochs, most of the molecules were very simple.
 A few examples are shown below.
 These first structures are the "building blocks" for some larger molecules.